nopara73/ZeroLink/README.md

  - their desired change outputs,
  - and blinded outputs to the Tumbler.

-Tumbler checks if inputs have enough coins, are unspent, confirmed, weren't registered twice and that the provided proofs are valid, then signs the blinded output.
+Tumbler checks if inputs have enough coins, are unspent, confirmed, were not registered twice and that the provided proofs are valid, then signs the blinded output.
 Alices unblind their signed and blinded outputs.

 #### 2. Output Registration Phase